ynput/ayon-pipeline-tests/client/ayon_pipeline_tests/tests/integration/README.md

   - at first position, all others may be ""
 - Put workfile into `test_data/input/workfile`
 - If you require other than base DB dumps provide them to `test_data/input/dumps` -- (Check commented code in `db_handler.py` how to dump specific DB.
-Currently all collections will be dumped.)
+Currently all collections will be dumped.
+-   OR if you have access to `ayon-docker` use there `./manage.ps1 dump test_project`)
 - Implement `last_workfile_path`
 - `startup_scripts` - must contain pointing host to startup script saved into `test_data/input/startup`
   -- Script must contain something like (pseudocode)